Make-School-Courses/CS-1.3-Core-Data-Structures/Class8.md

 - Concrete data structures: [hash table], [circular buffer (circular queue, ring buffer)][circular buffer]
 - [Set operations]

+### Resources
+- Read Vaidehi Joshi's [article on sets and their use in databases][BaseCS sets] with beautiful drawings and excellent examples

 ### Challenges
 - Implement `Set` class (backed by hash table) with the following [set operations] as instance methods and properties:
     - `__init__(elements=None)` - initialize a new empty set structure, and add each element if a sequence is given